HaxeFoundation/code-cookbook/assets/content/cookbook/Snippets/using-filesystem.md

 ActionScript 3  | No
 Flash | No

-### Check if filesystem is available
+### Check if FileSystem is available

-You can savely access the filesystem if you wrap the code with [conditional compilation](http://haxe.org/manual/lf-condition-compilation.html):
+You can savely access the `sys`-package if you wrap the code with [conditional compilation](http://haxe.org/manual/lf-condition-compilation.html):

 ```haxe
 #if sys